inayatkhosla/predicting-solar/README.md

 # Predicting Distributed Solar Power Production
-### A lightweight approach to predicting solar power generation based on regional weather variations, using tree ensembles and deep learning
+### A lightweight approach to predicting solar power generation based on regional weather variations using tree ensembles and deep learning

 ## Contents